Skip to content

 The Strongest Pokemon Ranked by Base Stats and Lore

-Arceus holds the title of strongest Pokemon in lore as the creator of the Pokemon universe, with a perfect 720 base stat total.
-In competitive battles, Mega Rayquaza and Mega Mewtwo Y dominate with 780 base stat totals each.
+Quick Answer Arceus holds the lore title as the creator of the Pokemon universe with a 720 base stat total.
+In competitive play, Mega Rayquaza, Mega Mewtwo X, and Mega Mewtwo Y tie at 780 base stats, the highest usable totals in any official format.

-• Arceus tops lore rankings with 720 base stats and Multitype, letting it become any of 18 types
+• Arceus tops lore rankings with 720 base stats and Multitype, which lets it become any of 18 types via Plate items

 #Pokemon With the Highest Base Stats